Car Wash Regulations and Environmental Laws

 Consider this: every car owner who gives his car a do-it-yourself wash wastes about a hundred gallons or more of water every time.
-Moreover, the dirty runoff is not filtered or treated in any way to neutralize the harmful chemical compounds that it may carry before it goes into the nearest storm drain.
+Moreover, they do not filter or treat the dirty runoff in any way.
+Consequently, they cannot neutralize the harmful chemical compounds that the runoff may carry before it goes into the nearest storm drain.

-Environmentally-Friendly Car detailing Practices
+Environmentally-friendly Car Detailing Practices